ibm-cloud-docs/power-iaas/manage-placement-groups.md

 When you can create a VM and add it to a placement group, ensure that the placement group does not contain member instances that are in a **Build** state.
 You cannot concurrently create VMs within placement groups.
 All VMs deploy in an error state when you are running concurrent deployments in a placement group.
 {: note}

+To create a new placement group, complete the following steps:

+1. Go to the Power Systems Virtual Server user interface and click **Server placement groups**.
+2. In the **Server placement groups** page, click **Create group**.
+3. Specify a name for the new placement group.
+Select a colocation policy to specify whether all the VMs under this placement group must reside in the same server or in a different server.
+4. Click **Create**.

+In the **Server placement groups** page, the table displays all placement groups for this Power Virtual Server instance.
+The table also indicates the number of VMs in each group and also the colocation policy.

 ## Server Placement group APIs
 {: #all-placement-groups}